ga-chicago/wdi5-homework/week8/01_array_hash_hw/README.md

 4. Feel free to do something interesting like adding your own entries
 5. After each post, create a couple of separator lines

+__Turning it in:__ As always, create a folder in here that is named after yourself before turning it in.

+__HINT: You may need to look up how to parse JSON into a data type that Ruby understands!__ Google is your friend.
+The rest is stuff that we specifically covered today in class.

 The final output should look like what's shown below:

 ```shell